balexandermunoz/draggable-charts/README.md

 ## Scatter Chart:
+Displays a scatter chart with draggable points.
+Axes can be categorical or numerical.
 - `data` (`dict`): The data to display in the chart.
 Control points will be added in between.
 It has the form `{"trace 1": {"x": [1,2,3], "y": [1, 4, 9]},
     "trace 2": ...